globaleaks/whistleblowing-software/documentation/developer/Environment.rst

 Setup
 =====
-The repositoty could be cloned with:
+The repository could be cloned with:

 .. code:: sh